All Episodes

 Okay, so men are bad again.

-Women aren't having any effect, and there's all the fat slobs out there in the kid populations because of fathers.
+And there's all the fat slabs out there in the kid populations because of fathers.

-The headline ought to read Lack of Fathering Responsible for Fat Children.
+The headline ought to read, lack of fathering responsible for fat children.

 Anyway, I just got the most unbelievable note here from a friend of mine at KFBK Sacramento.

-And I did a little radio interview there, 17 minutes this morning.
+And I did a little radio interview there 17 minutes this morning.

 And it's 17 minutes talking about this flap with the local TV station out there.